 Home Subscriber Service – HSS:

-core network that contains subscriber-related information supporting call control and session management;
+- database similar to the HLR in GSM / WCDMA core network that contains subscriber-related information supporting call control and session management;

 - Primarily involved in authentication, authorization, security ciphering, and can provide user locations details.